iPrep Digital Libraries- ICT Labs For Schools

 - There is a provision to strengthen SIETs to contribute to e-content development.

-- Government is also encouraging private players to participate in the development of smart e-content for ICT labs in government and private schools.
+- The government is also encouraging private players to participate in the development of smart e-content for ICT labs in government and private schools.

 Although the government is releasing funds and schemes every year to improve the condition of education in India, there are still some challenges on the ground that need to be addressed.